csd81/LP/0tutorial/chapters/xx05a.md

 Usage of D: 200, remaining: 0
 ```

 We interpret the solutions as follows: **$33,389** is the **maximum revenue** that can be obtained.
-The way to obtain this revenue is to produce **91.34 units of P1**, **94.65 units of P2**, and **14.02 units of P3**.
-Note that, in this case, it is allowed to produce **fractional amounts** of a product—this can occur in practice, for example, if the products and raw materials are chemicals, fluids, heat, electricity, or other divisible quantities.
+To achieve this, we produce **91.34 units of P1**, **94.65 units of P2**, and **14.02 units of P3**.
+Note that, in this case, it is allowed to produce **fractional amounts** of a product—this can occur in practice if the products and raw materials are chemicals, fluids, heat, electricity, or other divisible quantities.

 Production consumes **all of A, C, and D**, but there is a **surplus of B** that is not used up.
 Some remaining amounts are reported as extremely small positive numbers.
-These are actually tiny **numerical errors** from the actual value of zero in the optimal solution because `glpsol` uses floating-point arithmetic, which is not perfect.
+These are actually tiny **numerical errors** from the actual value of zero in the optimal solution because `glpsol` uses floating-point arithmetic, which isn't perfect.
 If this output is inconvenient, we can use the format specifier `%f` instead of `%g`, or alternatively, explicitly round down the numbers to be printed in the model using the built-in `floor()` function.

 Another option is to add `--xcheck` as a command-line argument to `glpsol`.
 This forces the final solution to be recalculated with **exact arithmetic**, eliminating rounding errors.